UncorkedStudios/esp8266-iot-door/README.md

 The first time you do this, you'll be asked to login to your Google account via a browser popup.
 Google's code in `helpers.py` will save the credentials so that you won't be asked again in the future.

+> It's recommended that you don't rely on the Flask development server in production.
+For my prototyping needs it worked (mostly) fine, but a live launch will probably need something like Gunicorn and Nginx.

 ## Some Code to Change

 My code probably isn't going to work for you unless you have a room named Moss.
 Besides making `secret.py`, `rooms.py`, and getting `client_secret.json`, you'll probably want to change a few things: